EDCD/EDMarketConnector/plugin/ARCHITECTURE.md

 or a set of functions decorated as callbacks.
 While the second method of defining a plugin will work, it is discoraged.
 TODO: second method does not work

-During loading, the only file that is explicitly loaded is `plugin.py` in the directory of the plugin.
-Anything that file imports will _also_ be loaded however (as normal with python modules).
-This means that plugins can be defined outside of `plugin.py`, but `plugin.py` must exist for loading to occur correctly.
+Plugins are loaded as standard python packages.
+Meaning that the _only_ file that is directly executed (as in, not executed via import from another file) is `__init__.py`.
+This file is required to make the plugin a package anyway.
+If a developer does not want to store their plugin classes in `__init__.py`, all that is required within that file is an import of their main plugin file.

 ### Decorators